Cog-Creators/Red-DiscordBot/docs/intents.rst

 About (privileged) intents and public bots
 ==========================================

-This page aims to explain Red's current intents requirements, our stance regarding "public bots" and the impact of some announced Discord changes coming in April 2022.
+This page aims to explain Red's current intent requirements, our stance regarding "public bots" and the impact of some announced Discord changes coming in April 2022.